A halo model approach for mock catalogs of time-variable strong gravitational lenses: Deflector model

 We assume that the spatial distribution of subhalos within their host halo follows the mass distribution of the host halo that is modeled by the elliptical NFW profile.
 The radial distribution function of subhalos with masses in the range $[M_{\mr{f}}, M_{\mr{f}}+\Delta M_{\mr{f}}]$ at their accretion time is given by \eq{ \frac{d^2N_{\mr{sh}}}{dM_{\mr{f}}dr} = \frac{4\pi r^2\rho_{\mr{hh}}(M_{\mr{hh}},z)}{M_{\mr{hh}}}\frac{dN_{\mr{sh}}}{dM_{\mr{f}}} = \frac{r}{m_{\mr{NFW}}(c_\mr{hh})(r_\mr{s,hh}+r)^2}\frac{dN_{\mr{sh}}}{dM_{\mr{f}}}. } In practice, when we spatially distribute subhalos, we make use of the inverse transform sampling method with the cumulative distribution function, \eq{ P_{\mr{sh}}(x_{\mr{hh}},M_{\mr{f}}) \equiv \int_{0}^{x_{\mr{hh}}r_{\mr{vir,hh}}} \frac{d^2N_{\mr{sh}}}{dM_{\mr{f}}dr^\prime} dr^\prime = \frac{m_{\mr{NFW}}(c_\mr{hh}x_{\mr{hh}})}{m_{\mr{NFW}}(c_\mr{hh})}\frac{dN_{\mr{sh}}}{dM_{\mr{f}}}, } where $x_{\mr{hh}}\equiv r/r_{\mr{vir,hh}}$.
 After spatially distributing subhalos within their host halo, we project them along the line-of-sight.

 For the density profile of subhalos, the truncated NFW profile is often adopted, considering tidal stripping effects.
 In fact, the mass loss due to tidal stripping in Eq.~\eqref{eq: combined_dnsh_dm} is also calculated with an assumption of the truncated NFW profile of subhalos.
-However, for numerical reasons, we adopt the conventional elliptical NFW profile without truncation for the mass distribution of subhalos as well.
+However, while the tidal stripping is taken into account in calculating the subhalo mass function, for numerical reasons, in calculating lensing properties of subhalos we adopt the conventional elliptical NFW profile without truncation for the mass distribution of subhalos as well.
 Instead, when calculating lensing properties of subhalos, we use the masses of subhalos before tidal stripping mass loss effects, i.e., $M_{\mathrm{f}}$, rather than their true masses after the tidal stripping.
 This approach can be justified by the fact that tidal stripping and projection effects strip away the matter only outside of the subhalos, and their mass distribution near the center, which is important for strong lensing, is not changed.
 We calculate ellipticity $e_{\mathrm{sh}}$ and position angle $\phi_{\mathrm{sh}}$ of subhalos in the same manner as host halos.